Idris Elba Impresses Fans With Epic DJ Set At Coachella 2019

 Is there anything Idris Elba can’t do?
-The award-winning actor and People‘s Sexiest Man Alive 2018 blew fans away on Saturday evening with an epic DJ set at Day 2 of the Coachella Valley Music and Arts Festival in Indio, California.
+The award-winning actor and People‘s Sexiest Man Alive 2018 blew fans away on Saturday evening with an epic DJ set at day two of the Coachella Valley Music and Arts Festival in Indio, California.
 Many fans cited Elba’s debut at the music festival as the highlight of their experience, sharing video footage on social media.
 Additionally, the star had the support of his fiancee and daughter, who cheered him on in the audience.

 Elba’s set was highly anticipated, as there was reportedly a long line of people waiting to approach the stage, according to TMZ.
-The 46-year-old DJ, also known as DJ Big Driis, arrived on stage at the Yuma tent around 9 p.m., greeted by a full house of fans.
+The 46-year-old DJ, also known as DJ Big Driis, arrived on stage at the Yuma tent at around 9 p.m., greeted by a full house of fans.
 He performed for about two hours and stuck to spinning house music without any special guests.

 Video footage on Twitter shows the crowd jumping and dancing along to Elba’s beats as yellow lights flashed overhead.
 On stage, the British actor seemed to be having the time of his life.
 Smiling from ear to ear, Elba energetically bounced with the music wearing a patterned, short-sleeved button down shirt and headphones.